NJ-Brad/C4Editor/README.md

 I had a need on a project for a more viaual approach to creating these diagrams.
 This project is the result.

+It is written as a Windows Forms application, utilizing .Net 6.

 It reads and writes JSON files, which can be stored in version control.

 Internally, this application converts the JSON file into a Plant-UML script that is shown on the right hand panel.